The Internet Is Ripe With In-Browser Miners and It's Getting Worse Each Day - Slashdot

 We've always wanted a way to monetize visiting a site, could this be a way to do it?

-Suppose we had a service where people could submit computationa
+Suppose we had a service where people could submit computationally intensive problems which can be broken down into smaller computational units.
+Such as "folding at home [stanford.edu]" or "seti at home".

+The answers to some of those problems could be valuable, so we could imagine research institutions paying money to use the system to solve those problems, and pay out based on the amount of computation a website brings in.

+This is proportional to the number of users who view the website, and for how long.
+This could be a user-friendly alternative to advertising.

+I don't see what the problem here is, and look at it as an opportunity.

+Could this be a user-friendly way to monetize a website, as an alternative to advertising?

 Re: Alternative to advertising?
-(Score:1)
+(Score:5, Insightful)

 While you may not be affected, plenty of people are and will be.